DominicJosephMitchell/TrailsClient/README.md

 sudo systemctl disable postgresql

-Run in Terminal:  npm start npm run s
+Run in Terminal:  npm start ( be npm run s)

 README

 USER STORIES:

-RIDER:
+NURSE:
 A rider wants to know how many total miles of the trail.
 A rider wants to know the location of each trail.
 A rider wants to know how difficult the trail is.